Basic Facts

 Emergency care

-Restoring blood flow to the heart within one hour of the onset of a heart attack can prevent or limit damage to the heart muscle and can also decrease the chance of a repeat heart attack.
+Time is critical!
+Restoring blood flow to the heart within one hour of the onset of a heart attack can prevent or limit damage to the heart muscle, and it can also decrease the chance of a repeat heart attack.
 To restore blood flow to the heart muscle, physicians typically use a minimally invasive procedure such as:

-• Angioplasty and Stenting - During this non-surgical procedure, a balloon attached to a small catheter is inflated within an artery to flatten the plaque against the artery wall, increasing the artery's diameter.
+• Cardiac Catheterization with angioplasty and Stenting - During this non-surgical procedure, a balloon attached to a small catheter is inflated within an artery to flatten the plaque against the artery wall, increasing the artery's diameter.
 In most cases, a stent, a metal-mesh tube, is expanded and left inside the artery to support the expansion and maintain blood flow.

 Post-emergency care

-Once emergency treatment for MI has been administered and tests have confirmed that a heart attack has occurred, the next goals of treatment become addressing risk factors, preventing further damage to the heart muscle, and minimizing the risk of a repeat MI.
+Once emergency treatment for MI has been administered, , the next goals of treatment become addressing risk factors, preventing further damage to the heart muscle, and minimizing the risk of a repeat MI.

-• Aspirin or other antiplatelet medicines are among the most widely used drugs in the world.
-They work by reducing the formation of blood clots and can help prevent obstruction of the coronary arteries.
+• Aspirin or other antiplatelet medicines (clopidogrel, ticagrelor, prasugrel) can help prevent obstruction of the coronary arteries.

 • Beta-blockers lower blood pressure and heart rate, reducing the workload on the heart.

-In many cases, additional angioplasty and stenting or bypass surgery (blocked artery is replaced with a healthy blood vessel harvested from the person) may be recommended after a heart attack.
+• In some cases, additional angioplasty and stenting or a bypass surgery may be recommended after a heart attack.

 Lifestyle Changes